jet/propulsion/DOCUMENTATION.md

 3. `Propulsion.EventStoreDb`: Uses the EventStoreDb gRPC based API to pull events from the `$all` stream.
    - does not yet implement load balancing; the assumption is that you'll run a single instance of your Processor.
    - In the current implementation, there's no support for surfacing lag metrics on a continual basis (the Reader logs the lag on startup, but unlike for `CosmosStore`, there is no logic to e.g. log it every minute and/or feed it to Prometheus)
    - Propulsion provides you out of the box checkpoint storage in CosmosStore, DynamoStore, Postgres and SQL Server.
-There is not presently a [checkpoint store implementation that maintains the checkpoints in EventStoreDb itself at present](https://github.com/jet/propulsion/issues/8).
+There is not presently a [checkpoint store implementation that maintains the checkpoints in EventStoreDb itself](https://github.com/jet/propulsion/issues/8).
 4. `Propulsion.MessageDb`: Uses the MessageDb stored procedures to concurrently consume from a specified list of Categories within a MessageDb event store.
    - a Reader loop providing a Tranche of events is established per nominated Category
    - does not yet implement load balancing; the assumption is that you'll run a single instance of your Processor.
    - does no (yet) compute or emit metrics representing the processing lag (number of incoming events due to be processed)
    - Propulsion provides you out of the box checkpoint storage for CosmosStore, DynamoStore, Postgres and SQL Server.
-In general you'll want to store the checkpoints alongside your Read Model.
+Typically you'll want to store the checkpoints alongside your Read Model.
 5. `Propulsion.SqlStreamStore`: Uses the `SqlStreamStore` libraries to consume from MySql, Postgres or SqlServer.
     - a single Reader loop pulls events from the Store (Each `SqlStreamStore` implementation presents a single unified stream analogous to the EventStoreDb `'$all'` stream)
-    - does not yet implement load balancing; the assumption is that you'll run a single instance of your Processor.
+    - does not implement load balancing; the assumption is that you'll run a single instance of your Processor.
     - does no (yet) compute or emit metrics representing the processing lag (number of incoming events due to be processed)
     - Propulsion provides you out of the box checkpoint storage for CosmosStore, DynamoStore, Postgres and SQL Server.
 In general you'll want to store the checkpoints alongside your Read Model.
 6. `Propulsion.Feed`: Provides for reading from an arbitrary upstream system using custom wiring under your control.